 - I am on Medicare – what do I need to do in regards to Obamacare?

 - How does the Affordable Care Act Affect Medicare?

 - Will I lose my Medicare coverage if I don’t act?

-- Will my Medicare coverage be affected by the new the Health Insurance Marketplace that started in 2014?
+- Will my Medicare coverage be affected by the new the Health Insurance Marketplace?

 In the following, we want to bring clarity and answer those questions: